Fexty12573/SharpPluginLoader/docs/API/SharpPluginLoader.Core.IPlugin.md

 ### **OnPreMain()**

-Called before any of the game's code runs (including static initalizers).
+Called before any of the game's code runs (including static initializers).
  This is only used for special cases, and is not applicable to most plugins.
  This will NOT be called during hot-reloading.